2025 Boundary Waters Policy & Legislative Updates

 The latest information on Twin Metals at the federal and state levels and actions you can take to defend the BWCA.
 Sportsmen for the Boundary Waters will update this blog throughout the year with new information and as new announcements are made.

-Currently, the Boundary Waters Canoe Area Wilderness (BWCAW) retains its Wilderness designation, which prevents any development within the Wilderness boundary but is threatened by a mining proposal outside the boundary, directly upstream in the Rainy River Watershed.
+Currently, the Boundary Waters Canoe Area Wilderness (BWCAW) retains its Wilderness designation, which prevents any development within the Wilderness boundary.
+Just outside that boundary, however, there is a mining proposal directly upstream in the Rainy River Watershed.

 Twin Metals, a subsidiary of the mining company Antofagasta, has proposed developing an underground sulfide-ore copper/nickel mine near the shores of Birch Lake to draw minerals from the Maturi Deposit, which is part of the larger Duluth Complex Deposit of Northeast Minnesota.
 This type of mining, despite several modern advancements in recent decades, still poses a significant environmental threat to the region, as well as the potential to impair the intact outdoor recreation economy that helps sustain the region’s communities.